Srijani-Das07/SearchLoop/README.md

-# SearchLoop — Autonomous Research Agent
+# ⟳ SearchLoop: Autonomous Research Agent

 An LLM-powered agentic pipeline that self-directs multi-step web research using tool-calling loops to produce structured reports, without human intervention at each step.